-You may be aware of the fact that we are in a HOT Seller’s Market with low inventory, however let’s not forget that in order to maximize the value of the property we need to face some hard truths.
+You may be aware of the fact that we are in a HOT Seller’s Market with low inventory, however, let’s not forget that to maximize the value of the property we need to face some hard truths.

 Make sure your Realtor knows the current market conditions – I always recommend potential clients to interview more than one Realtor.
 Among several things to consider, make sure you both feel comfortable working together and most of all don’t be afraid to ask questions.
 A competent local agent should feel comfortable in explaining today’s market stats and be well aware of the local trends in your neighborhood.

-Clean and uncluttered homes sell – One of the greatest return in money is decluttering and deeply clean your home.
-Getting your house ready to sell is no joke, but having a home that is clean, fresh and inviting, makes all the difference.
+Clean and uncluttered homes sell – One of the greatest returns in money is decluttering and deeply cleaning your home.
+Getting your house ready to sell is no joke, but having a home that is clean, fresh, and inviting, makes all the difference.